-MENTOR scales impact by developing and supporting a national network of affiliate Mentoring Partnerships.
+MENTOR scales impact by developing and supporting a national network of affiliates.
 These affiliates are non-partisan, public-private organizations that galvanize local or statewide mentoring movements.
 They provide the leadership and infrastructure necessary to support the expansion of quality mentoring relationships.
-Mentoring Partnerships also serve a unique role as a clearinghouse for training, resources, public awareness and advocacy, providing the critical link between MENTOR’s national efforts and local organizations and programs that foster and support quality mentoring relationships.
-As designated MENTOR affiliates they inform and distribute our research and resources.
+MENTOR Affiliates also serve a unique role as a clearinghouse for training, resources, public awareness and advocacy, providing the critical link between MENTOR’s national efforts and local organizations and programs that foster and support quality mentoring relationships.
+As designated MENTOR affiliates, they inform and distribute our research and resources.

 Mission: To act as an advocate for the advancement of effective mentoring by encouraging, developing, strengthening, and sustaining quality mentoring programs throughout the state.